Woodlawn Zinc-Copper Project

 High Grade Woodlawn Zinc-Copper

-- Established Reserves & Resources
+- 100% ownership with Established Reserves & Resources

 - High grade underground and advanced tailings project

 - The results of the A$11 million DFS study released 29/6/16, supports the viability of the Starter Case to deliver quality zinc, copper and lead concentrates to market over a significant Reserves-based mine life.
 This study underpins the Board’s decision to advance an accelerated program to secure project finance and bring the Woodlawn Project into production in 2018.

 - Focused & Fully Funded Program Backed By A Strong Leadership Team

 - The robust Feasibility Study results confirms project viability with compelling commercial case for development.
 Expedited program launched to secure project funding and bring project online to meet global zinc supply shortfall

 - Phase II drilling infill and extension programmes, as part of the Feasibility Study have returned significantly greater thicknesses in Kate Lens than were expected, including 34m @ 20.8% ZnEq

 Heron has had 17 years of sustained Shareholder value creation, and through divestment of former exploration projects, has resulted in its current strong position of A$18.2M cash and listed investments (31 December 2016).

 ASX/TSX-Heron delivers robust Feasibility Study for Woodlawn Project